cakephp/docs/en/models/associations-linking-models-together.rst

     $privateItems = $Item->find('all', $options);

-You could perform several joins as needed in hasBelongsToMany:
+You could perform several joins as needed in hasAndBelongsToMany:

 Suppose a Book hasAndBelongsToMany Tag association.
 This relation uses a books\_tags table as join table, so you need to join the